goebish/avs-overlay/README.md

 ## 💬 Credits

-Created by a veteran of the free party scene,
-revived in C# by pure passion and pixel madness.
+Created by pure passion and pixel madness.